covid19info/general/README.md

 # preparation
 - consider a [portable bidet](https://www.amazon.com/s?k=portable+bidet&i=tools&s=review-rank&qid=1584420959&ref=sr_st_review-rank) instead of toilet paper
+## masks
+- Evidence suggests that since the general public isn’t trained on how to properly wear or dispose of masks, the benefit of wearing one is low, and the CDC doesn’t recommend it
 ## handwashing
 - [WHO on handwashing](https://www.who.int/gpsc/clean_hands_protection/en/)
 - [CDC handwashing](https://www.cdc.gov/handwashing/when-how-handwashing.html)